davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 ```

 ## BUGS
-PUT and DELE require refactoring and have been disabled.
+PUT and DELE require refactoring and have been disabled, pending the
+-rw and -wo options

 ^C kills everything instantly.